Homesick for Another World: “The Beach Boy”

 A wealthy older couple’s return after a trip to a resort takes a sudden turn when the wife dies unexpectedly.
 The widower soon discovers her secret double life, prompting a sharp commentary on marriage, grief, and denial.

 “Nothing Ever Happens Here”

-A young man moves from Utah to LA hoping to pursue acting, but he gets stuck working at a clothing store and becomes infatuated with a girl who barely notices him.
-His dreams dissolve into stagnation and self-delusion.
+A young man moves from Utah to LA hoping to pursue acting, but he gets stuck working at a pizza parlor and becomes infatuated with a girl.
+He ignores his real mother and instead seeks out the nurturing encouragement of his elderly landlady, a Hollywood gossip columnist who lost her parents in the Holocaust.

 “Dancing in the Moonlight”

-A lonely man struggles with his sexual identity and feelings of inadequacy.
-After a humiliating romantic encounter, he’s left more confused and desperate than before.
+A man aging out of his “Jesus Year” of 33 falls in love with a furniture refurbisher.
+He fantasizes a sharing a life with her more cohesive than his own, so he purchases an ottoman online for her to refurbish with unsatisfying results.

 “The Surrogate”

-A woman works as a paid surrogate for a rich couple but grows increasingly disillusioned and disturbed by their controlling behavior.
-Her sense of self and autonomy begins to fracture.
+A woman works as a paid surrogate vice president for a company owned by a Chinese family.
+She feels loved by them, but struggles with her own body image and the “demons” that haunt her surrounding a physical deformity.

 “The Locked Room”

 A woman reflects on her unstable childhood and the emotional scars left by her parents, especially her distant father.
 As she grows, her relationships are shaped by trauma and a longing for control.